Algebraic Surfaces in Positive Characteristic: (Quasi-)elliptic fibrations

+A surface $S$ is called {\em del~Pezzo}, or, {\em Fano}, if $\omega_S^\vee$ is ample.
+In every characteristic, these surfaces are rational.
+More precisely, they are isomorphic to $\PP^1\times\PP^1$, $\PP^2$, or $\PP^2$ blown-up in at most $8$ points in general position.
+We refer to V\'arilly-Alvarado's lecture notes in this volume for details.

-\section{(Quasi)-elliptic fibrations}
+\section{(Quasi-)elliptic fibrations}

 For the classification of surfaces of special type in characteristic zero, elliptic fibrations play an important role.
 In positive characteristic, {\em wild fibers} and {\em quasi-elliptic fibrations} are new features that show up.
-We refer to \cite[Section 7]{Badescu} for an introduction, \cite{bm2}, \cite{bm3} for more details, as well as \cite[Chapter V]{Cossec; Dolgachev} for more specialized topics.
+We refer to \cite[Section 7]{Badescu} for an introduction, \cite{bm2}, \cite{bm3} for more details, to \cite{Schuett Shioda} for an overview article with many examples, and to \cite[Chapter V]{Cossec; Dolgachev} for more advanced topics.